tri-cods/html-css/sections/14-classes-and-ids.md

 </ul>
 ```

-Note that it's possible to assign more than one class to an element — just leave a blank space between the two classes, as in the baseball examples above.
+Note that it's possible to assign more than one class to an element—just leave a blank space between the two classes, as in the baseball examples above.

-Bonus: ID selectors can be used to create links that can be used for navigation *within* a page.
-For example, to add a link to the page that takes the user directly to the line that reads "New York Mets," we might write HTML like this: `<a href="#mets">Mets</a>`.
+Bonus: ID selectors can be used to create links that can be used for navigation _within_ a page.
+For example, to add a link to the page that takes the user directly to the line that reads "New York Mets," we might write a HTML link like this: `<a href="#mets">Mets</a>`.

 ## CSS selectors